FadedEclipse/LabAssignment2/README.md

 # LabAssignment2
 Lab Assignment 2 - Chadd, Antonio, Harley

-Welcome to the Assignment! :mechanical_arm:
+Welcome to SkyNet Bar :mechanical_arm:

 Our proposed design is a bartending set-up that utilises the KUKA KR 6 R900 Sixx and UR3 (potential to change).
 The two robots will work in harmony to create several drinks including some cocktails, beer, and wine.
 Allowing a seamless experience from ordering to serving.
 The system will incorporate numerous safety features to ensure patrons are always kept safe (E-stop, sensors, barriers etc.).
 There will be an appropriate GUI where users can select the drink that they would like.
 In addition, there will be a joystick controller where patrons can move the robot in a safe manner.